Health and Inclusion Project

 The impact of Covid-19 on LGBTQ communities of Brighton and Hove – June 2021

-Switchboard was commissioned by Brighton & Hove City Council and Brighton and Hove Clinical Commissioning Group (CCG) to explore the impact of the pandemic on LGBTQ communities in order to inform and influence priorities in the ‘recovery period’.
+Switchboard was commissioned by Brighton & Hove City Council and Brighton and Hove Clinical Commissioning Group (CCG) to explore the impact of the pandemic on LGBTQ communities to inform and influence priorities in the ‘recovery period’.

 Front cover of report.
 Text reads, 'Impact of Covid-19 on LGBTQ communities of Brighton and Hove'.